 How to Apply?

-Victoria Richardson, Liaison Officer, offers advice on how to fill out your application to ensure you have some flexibility in your selected study programme.
-Our main tip is to apply early as places are likely to be limited.
+Victoria Richardson, Liaison Officer, offers some great advice on how to fill out your application to ensure you have some flexibility in your selected study programme.

 Unique Academic Programmes